CFmorris11/CFmorris11/README.md

 - 👋 Hi, I’m @CFmorris11
-- 👀 I’m interested in full stack development
+- 👀 I’m beginning a career transition by getting my MSCS in Computer Science.
-- 🌱 I’m currently learning python and object-oriented programming
+- 🌱 I’m currently learning python and object-oriented programming and becoming familiar with common software development technologies and platforms.

 <!---
 CFmorris11/CFmorris11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.